- Warhol the Shutterbug

 Madrid showcases 100 Years of Leica Photography and such masters as Elliot Erwitt and Minor White.

 - The Best Photography Books of 2016

-It’s been a tumultuous year for the world, and a great year for photo books.
-The best new offerings, plus highlights from roundups in spring, summer, and fall.
+The best offerings in a great year for photo books, plus highlights from roundups in spring, summer, and fall.

 - Stars at the Lucies